gtag('config', 'UA-143572265-1');

 Sitting for long periods aggravates facet joint pain and riding in a car may be nearly intolerable.

-facet joint pain in the lower back is common while driving
+Pain in the lower back is common while driving.

 When the pain occurs, pressing on the skin in that area may cause soreness or tenderness; the muscles tighten in response to pressure or movement (guarding reflex).

-Soreness or tenderness in the spine. common referral sites of facet joint pain
+Soreness or tenderness in the spine. common referral sites.

-If a facet joint in the neck is irritated, this can cause nerve symptoms down into the arm and if it is compressed in the lower back, it can refer to one side of the buttock and as far as the back of the upper leg.
+If irritation affects a facet joint in the neck, it can cause nerve symptoms that travel down the arm.
+If compression occurs in the lower back, it can send pain to one side of the buttock and the back of the upper leg.

 It may not hurt to bend or lean forward, in fact, bending forward may even relieve some of the pain as this movement opens the facet joints, but doing it backward produces a definite “ouch!”.
 This is because extension of the spine further irritates the facet joints as they come together.